lambertsbennett/Encountertk/README.md

 It's important to note that each of these values depends on the size range of particles that you consider and that the encounter rate model only applies when the particle size >> bacterium size.

-(2) Trying to predict community composition from optical data For now it's important that all the file types in the directory are of the same type.
+(2) Trying to predict community composition from optical data.

+For now it's important that all the file types in the directory are of the same type.
 Maybe one day we can extend it to multiple file types.

 First create a response vector which includes all microbial taxa in your dataset.